MegaMek/mm-caspar-trainer/README.md

 ## Data Preparation

 Before training the model, you need to prepare the datasets.
 The `--data` flag initializes a new batch of data files by:
-1. Loading raw datasets from the directory specified in `caspar.config.DATASETS_DIR`
+1. Loading raw gameplay logs from the directory specified in `caspar.config.RAW_GAMEPLAY_LOGS_DIR`
 2. Extracting features using the `FeatureExtractor` class
 3. Splitting the data into training, validation, and test sets
 4. Saving the processed datasets for future use by training processes